 The moon has long been a source of fascination for artists, writers and scientists.

 Astrology has experienced a surge of interest in the last few years, perhaps you've even looked up your partner or children's birth chart to explore aspects of their personality?
-Even if you don't totally buy into it, a little magic and mysticism can be fun, and there are some beautiful names linked to the moon and it's cosmic friends.
+Even if you don't totally buy into it, a little magic and mysticism can be fun, when your baby's name can mean a star that shines brightly, and there are some beautiful names linked to the moon and its cosmic friends, plus baby names inspired by the wind, sky and air.

 With Luna skyrocketing up the charts, read on to discover our list of moon inspired baby names that you might not have already heard.